cloudpilot-emu/cloudpilot-emu/README.md

 and you will up with a `src/cloudpilot` binary.
 The binary takes a ROM file or session image as an argument.
 There is a rudemtary readline CLI with tab completion that allows you to save session images and reset the virtual device.

-## Web SDL build

-The web frontend for the SDL build consists of a single `index.html`.
-You can serve it directly from the git repository and the compiled WASM code is loaded from `src` (see above).

 # Credits